When a crash occurs between a vehicle and a bicycle in Sherman Oaks, the cyclist will typically suffer the worst injuries.

 A bicyclist must understand and follow these rules to avoid potential liability in an accident.

-The attorneys at Starpoint Law are bicycle accident lawyers in Sherman Oaks who will take the burden off your hands.
+The Sherman Oaks bicycle accident attorney at Starpoint Law will take the burden off your hands.